For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 Run the test across multiple weeks before moving your whole Pokemon schedule.

 The goal is not to find a magic hour.
-The goal is to find a repeatable lane where your inventory, buyers, and competition pressure make sense together.
+It is to find a Pokemon lane where your singles, slabs, vintage, Japanese, or sealed format keeps buyers engaged beyond the first tray or opening.

 Visible title terms: useful, but not magic spells#